Mapusaga, American Samoa

 The village of Mapusaga was almost entirely displaced during World War II in favor of military installations.
 It was the location of the U.S. Navy operated Mobile Base Hospital.
 Mapusaga has been called "Mormon Valley", as the Church of Jesus Christ of Latter-day Saints previously was based here.
 The Mormons constructed Mapusaga High School in 1928, which was located at the current location of American Samoa Community College (ASCC).

 Olotele Mountain is divided between the villages of Mapusagafou (bottom half) and Aoloau (top half).
 Tucked in the densely rainforested Mapusagafou Mountain is Le Fale’o Cultural Center where there is an authentic village set up with traditional arts, cooking, and customs.

 History

+In the 1890s, the Latter Day Saints founded a school in Mapusaga that placed a strong emphasis on agricultural education.